lheald2/gued/README.md

 Yusong Liu (Stanford Linear Accelerator)
 Keke Chen (Tsinghua University)

-Additionally, the entire Centurion group at the University of Nebraska - Lincoln and he Stanford National Accelerator Laboratory - MeV-UED Facility Staff offered advice and guidance throughout the development.
+Additionally, the entire Centurion group at the University of Nebraska - Lincoln and the Stanford National Accelerator Laboratory - MeV-UED Facility Staff offered advice and guidance throughout the development.

 ## Relevant Literature
 If you're interested in learning more about gas-phase ultrafast electron diffraction, consider reading the following